plausible/docs/docs/google-analytics-import.md

 <img alt="Delete Google Analytics data from Plausible" src={useBaseUrl('img/delete-google-analytics-data.png')} />

-## My import has failed

-This may be due to the user metric setting in your Google Analytics account.
-We found out that for some Universal Analytics properties, changing the user metric settings is necessary to get correct data out of the Google API.

-You'll have to take an extra step to make sure we can import the data smoothly.
-Please navigate to your Google Analytics admin.
-In the "**Property Settings**", go to "**User Analysis**".
-In that section, you'll need to make sure that "**Enable Users Metric in Reporting**" is OFF.
-Then please try to do the import once again.

 ## Can I delete my Google Analytics account after a successful import?

 We no longer need access to your Google Analytics account after the import has been completed successfully.
 If you're happy with the way your Google Analytics stats look in your Plausible Analytics dashboard, you can safely delete your Google Analytics account.
 Your imported data will stay in your Plausible account.